-According to one Beverly Hills–based dermatologist, your skincare products are lying to you.
+According to one Beverly Hills-based dermatologist, your skincare products are lying to you.
 Perhaps lying isn’t the perfect word.
 But in Dr. Zein Obagi's opinion, whatever you’re using isn’t working.
 “We have to change the concept of skincare,” Obagi tells me, as we sit across a well-manicured brunch table at the Ritz-Carlton Hotel in Dana Point, California.
-"Currently, skincare products either are scientific (but they tweak the research to make certain claims), or they aren’t scientific at all, and we are seeing negative effects.”
 According to Obagi, “the rate of satisfaction for many brands is zero.”
 He aims to be the exception.

 If you recognize Obagi’s name, you might already be familiar with his products—at least his old ones.
 Ten years ago, Obagi's over-the-counter skincare line most likely sat on your mother’s bathroom countertop.
-Perhaps you stole pumps of moisturizer or facial sunscreen.
+Perhaps you stole pumps of moisturizer or facial sunscreen once upon a time.
 But in 2006, Obagi got out of the regular retail skincare business.
 He no longer believed in it.
-In the years since, Obagi has hunkered down to develop a revolutionary skincare brand unlike anything you can find at your average beauty supply store.
-Going to a mall for skincare products is like going to the gym to treat a serious stomach virus, says Obagi.
-“You cannot have a disease and say ‘I’m going to go to the gym to fix it,’” he tells me.
-“You have to go to a doctor.”
-Obagi’s new line is called ZO Skin Health, and he says it’s the future of intensive skincare.
+In the years since, Obagi has hunkered down to develop a skincare brand unlike anything you can find at your average beauty supply store.
+Obagi’s line is called ZO Skin Health, and he says it’s the future of intensive skincare.

 I can say for certain that I’ve never seen an approach to skincare as zealous and assertive—almost mad scientist–esque—as Obagi’s.
-I’ve also never seen before and after photos more graphic or results more staggering than those he presented at the conference.
-(See some of the photos in this video.)
-Disfiguring scar tissue, deep pigmentation, wrinkles, rosacea, sagging skin—with Obagi’s new techniques, he is able to eradicate all of these conditions and more.
+I’ve also never seen any before and after photos more graphic or results more staggering than those he presented at the conference.
+Disfiguring scar tissue, deep pigmentation, wrinkles, rosacea, sagging skin—with Obagi’s new techniques, he says he is able to eradicate all of these conditions and more.
 And he’ll be the first to tell you that his results are one of a kind.

 What is Obagi’s secret?
 And how can you gain access?
 To learn about this sobering new approach to skincare, keep reading.